Skip to flight searchSkip to main content

 If you’re looking for flights to Johannesburg from the US, you've got two great choices.

-United Airlines offers direct flights from Newark Liberty International Airport (EWR).
-It's a daily service, onboard their Boeing 787-9 Dreamliner.
-This plane is a real step up from their 777-200 used on Cape Town flights.
-It's quieter, more spacious, and generally a much more pleasant way to spend fourteen hours.
+The Dreamliner used on this route is a real step up from Uniteds 777-200 used on their Cape Town flights.
+It's quieter, more spacious, and generally a much more comfortable.

-Your other option is Delta, flying out of Hartsfield-Jackson Atlanta International Airport (ATL).
-Delta operates this route with the Airbus A350-900, another fantastic aircraft known for its quiet cabins and comfortable seating.
-This daily flight takes around fifteen hours.
 If you’re connecting from another US city, Atlanta is a great option as it offers a vast network of domestic flights.
-Hands down, it’s one of the best starting points if you’re looking to travel from the USA to South Africa.
+It is hands down, it’s one of the best starting points for a USA to South Africa flight.

 If you're a frequent flyer, your loyalty program might sway your decision.
-United's MileagePlus and Delta's SkyMiles both offer a range of perks, from priority boarding and baggage handling to lounge access and flight upgrades.
-If you're already racking up frequent flyer points with one or the other, it might make sense to stick with them.
+Both United's MileagePlus and Delta's SkyMiles both offer a range of perks, and If you're already racking up frequent flyer points with either we recommend you to stick with them.

 Pier at sunset in Durban